Shehzad-H/Blood-pressure-simulation-measurement/README.md

-# Project-1---Blood-pressure-simulation-response
+#Project 1 - In progress
-Modeling arterial blood pressure waveforms using a simplified cardiovascular (Windkessel) model.
-This project focuses on simulating BP signals and exploring how a monitoring system could process them, along with supporting engineering documentation such as RTM and FMEA.
+Simulation and measurement of arterial blood pressure signals using a simplified Windkessel cardiovascular model.
+The goal is to simulate realistic blood pressure waveforms and examine how a monitoring system could process these signals.

+A Windkessel based representation is utilized.
+Simulations are used to generate pressure waveforms that resemble physiological arterial blood pressure signals.

+In addition to the simulation, this repository includes engineering documentation such as a requirements traceability matrix (RTM), failure mode and effects analysis (FMEA), and verification and validation (V&V) planning.
+These documents are included to demonstrate how a medical device monitoring system could be designed and evaluated.

+Tools Used:

+MATLAB / Simulink
+Python
+Git / GitHub for version control

+Repository Structure:

+simulation/ – modeling and waveform generation documentation/ – RTM, FMEA, and validation planning data/ – sample waveform data images/ – plots and figures